Skip to main content

 Splunk Lantern

-Optimizing search in Splunk Enterprise
+Optimizing search

 Slow searches can be caused by inefficient search practices, but they can also be caused by poor data quality.
 Inefficiencies such as incorrect event breaks and time stamp errors in the data can cause indexers to work overtime both when indexing data and finding the search results.
 You want to resolve these issues to get performance improvements.

-Use the Monitoring Console
+Use the Monitoring Console to look for performance issues

-Use the Monitoring Console dashboards to determine if any searches have performance issues that need attention.
 The Monitoring Console comes with preconfigured health checks in addition to platform alerts.
 You can modify existing health checks or create new ones.
 You can interpret results in the following dashboards to identify ways to optimize and troubleshoot your deployment.

 • Search activity dashboards.
 The Search Activity: Instance and Search Activity: Deployment dashboards show search activity across your deployment with detailed information broken down by instance.